casithepython/an-open-neighborhood/content/Linear Algebra/Chapter 3/3D - Invertibility and Isomorphisms/d. Change of Basis/Changing bases.md

 \end{align}$$ ^6d876b

 `PROOF`@[[#^6d876b]]
 This holds by the definition of matrix multiplication.
-Specifically, it is due to [[Matrix of Product of Linear Maps#^abb3ff]].
+Specifically, it is due to [[matrix of product of linear maps#^abb3ff]].
 `QED`
 > [!lem] Matrix of identity operator with respect to two bases
 > Suppose that $u_{1},\dots,u_{n}$ and $v_{1},\dots,v_{n}$ are bases of $V$.
 Then the matrices $\mathcal{M}(I,(u_{1},\dots,u_{n}),(v_{1},\dots,v_{n}))$ and $\mathcal{M}(I,(v_{1},\dots,v_{n}),(u_{1},\dots,u_{n}))$ are invertible, and each is the inverse of the other. ^4e4538